armel/M5HamRadio/README.md

 Even if you already have 3 firmwares (ICSMeter, ICMultiMeter and DXTracker) after flashing your M5Stack via M5Burner, you can add other firmwares to the root of the micro SD card.

 Maybe it's time to test my last project : ICKeyer !

+> Important !
+Important !
+Important !
+If you want to try ICKeyer in USB mode, you need to use the [ICUSBProxy](https://github.com/armel/ICUSBProxy) version 0.0.6 or upper.

 ![ICKeyer](https://github.com/armel/M5HamRadio/blob/main/img/ICKeyer.png)